Code for Leasing Business Premises in England and Wales 2007

 Conditions for the release of any guarantee.

 Best estimates of service charges, insurance payments and any other outgoings that the tenant will incur under the lease.
-The Lease Code 2007 does not restrict this requirement to providing information only on costs payable to the landlord.
+The Landlord Code does not restrict this requirement to providing information only on costs payable to the landlord.

 Details of any irregular events that would have a significant impact on the amount of future service charges.